Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Semiclassical Approach to Dirac Equation Transformed to Second-Order Differential Equation

-where $f(x)$ follows Eq. (\ref{modelI}), here for the model II.
-Although parameter of applicability of semiclassical expressions to the Coulomb field is $\tilde{g}\gg 1$, difference of the above obtained expression with the result of the exact calculation is less than few percents even at $\zeta =\zeta_{\rm cr}\simeq 1.24$.
+where $f(x)$ follows Equation (\ref{modelI}), here for the model II.
+Although the parameter of applicability of semiclassical expressions to the Coulomb field is $\tilde{g}\gg 1$, the difference of the above obtained expression with the result of the exact calculation is less than few percents, even at \mbox{ $\zeta =\zeta_{\rm cr}\simeq 1.24$.}